Amin-MAG/My-Notes/README.md

 ![Untitled](./notes/all.png)

-My Notes, or "My Second Brain", is a repository in which I keep my notes about things I'm learning.
+My Notes, or ["My Second Brain"](https://aminmag.ir/blog/my-second-brain/), is a repository in which I keep my notes about things I'm learning.
 I usually take some notes or document my experiences here.

-> You can use Obsidian to open this repository
+> ⚠️ You can use Obsidian to open this repository
 >

 ## Main Entries